 but the simplest function call reduces to:

-The knitromatlab function was designed to provide a similar user experience to MATLAB’s fmincon optimization function.
-See Knitro / MATLAB reference for a more extensive description of knitromatlab interface.
+The Knitro MATLAB functions were designed to provide a similar user experience to MATLAB’s optimization functions.
+See Knitro / MATLAB reference for a more extensive description of this interface.

 First MATLAB example

 Let’s consider the same example as before (in section Getting started with AMPL), converted into MATLAB.

 % objective to minimize obj = @(x) 1000 - x(1)^2 - 2*x(2)^2 - x(3)^2 - x(1)*x(2) - x(1)*x(3); % No nonlinear equality constraints. ceq = ; % Specify nonlinear inequality constraint to be nonnegative c2 = @(x) x(1)^2 + x(2)^2 + x(3)^2 - 25; % "nlcon" should return [c, ceq] with c(x) <= 0 and ceq(x) = 0 % so we need to negate the inequality constraint above nlcon = @(x)deal(-c2(x), ceq); % Initial point x0 = [2; 2; 2]; % No linear inequality contraint ("A*x <= b") A = ; b = ; % Since the equality constraint "c1" is linear, specify it here ("Aeq*x = beq") Aeq = [8 14 7]; beq = ; % lower and upper bounds lb = zeros(3,1); ub = ; % solver call x = knitro_nlp(obj, x0, A, b, Aeq, beq, lb, ub, nlcon);